Skip to main content

 Limits and edge cases

 No recursive routing.
-You can't add haimaker/auto to a router's model pool or use it as a rule target.
+You can't use haimaker/auto as a rule target or default model.
 The API rejects this, and there's a runtime check as a safety net.

 One router per key.
 Each API key can have one auto-router assigned.
 If no router is assigned, requests to haimaker/auto return an error.